sheema-shamil/test-one/Downloads/react-hooks-async-gif-search-lab-master/README.md

 ## Instructions

 You're going to be building out a Gif search using the Giphy API.
-In this lab, there are no tests to pass.
-Rather, your task is to create a working app in your browser using the instructions below.
-When finished, you should have an application that can take in a user's input, fetch JSON data from the Giphy API, and display the results.
+In this lab, When finished, you should have an application that can take in a user's input, fetch JSON data from the Giphy API, and display the results.

 ![giphy search](https://curriculum-content.s3.amazonaws.com/phase-2/react-hooks-async-gif-search-lab/async.gif)